somechris/qansible/docs/README.txt

     LDAP, ...)
   - `smtp-server`: Sets up an SMTP server.
   - `emergency-user`: Sets up a local user that allows login even if
+  - `fail`: Fails a playbook.
+This can be used to fail early in `meta` parts.
   - `firewall-early`: Sets up a basic firewall to be used while setting up the host
   - `firewall-late`: Sets up the system's firewall
   - `hostname`: Sets up host identifications.
+  - `install-packages`: Install packages.
+This is useful to install packages before role dependencies get executed.
   - `motd`: Sets up motd (message of the day) files shown after login.
 This is
   - `network-tuner`: Adjusts settings of network interfaces.
+  - `pass`: A playbook that does nothing.
+This is useful when using conditionals for role names and needing to "do nothing" in certain cases.
   - `pop3-server`: Sets up a POP3 server.
   - `ssh-client-expect-authorized-key`: Configures expected authorized keys for ssh clients.
   - `ssh-server`: Sets up an SSH server
+  - `static-website`: Deploys a static HTML site from an artifact url
   - `vpn`: Sets up the server's VPN connections
+  - `website-common`: Common tasks for websites for different webservers.
   - `x509-cert`: Installs an X.509 certificate